tgalal/dissononce/README.md

 Dissononce is a python implementation for [Noise Protocol Framework](https://noiseprotocol.org/).
-A main goal of this project is to provide a simple, easy to read and understand practical reference for Noise enthusiasts, implementors and users.
+A main goal of this project is to provide a simple, easy to read and understand practical reference for Noise enthusiasts, implementers and users.
 Therefore this project attempts to stick to the following guidelines:

 - Syntax that resembles as closely as possible definitions and pseudo code mentioned in Noise Specs.
 - As minimal python "magic" as possible (explicit is better than implicit).